ROCm/TransferBench/docs/how to/use-transferbench.rst

 A transfer is defined as a single operation where an executor reads and adds together values from SRC memory locations, then writes the sum to the DST memory locations.
 This simplifies to a copy operation when using a single SRC or DST.
-Here is a copy operation from a single SRC to DST:
+Here's a copy operation from a single SRC to DST:

 .. code-block:: bash